Also known as Lycium berry, wolfberry or goji berry, it is a fruit popular in China and Eastern Asia, and known medicinally for 2000 years.

 activity and structure-activity relationship, and compounds 1 and 2 showed

-hepatoprotective effects comparable to silybin at the concentration of 0.1
+hepatoprotective effects comparable to silybin.

 [Isolation and purification of Lycium barbarum polysaccharides and its